Get all the latest data for Makassar

 Could property prices jump again in Makassar as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Makassar within the next 12 months is medium, meaning prices could jump in specific corridors but a citywide boom is not the most probable scenario.
+As of 2026, the chance of a renewed citywide property price surge in Makassar over the next 12 months looks low, but selected areas can still outperform.

 Please also note that we regularly publish and update real estate price forecasts for Makassar here.